-Five festivals, two days, one city.
+Five festivals, one city.

 There are five festivals in Edinburgh in August, and each one is a little different.